sav-che/TL-2/Authors/Formánek, Eduard {std. Formánek}.md

-> [!cite] BHL link: this entry starts at [page 316](https://www.biodiversitylibrary.org/item/103834#page/338/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 316](https://www.biodiversitylibrary.org/page/33259820) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Formánek, Eduard (1845-1900), Czech botanist, born 7 Apr 1845 in Klattau (Moravia), studied at the Univ. of Innsbruck, Dr. Sci. and prof. at the gymnasium in Brünn (Brno), collected in the Balkans, died 9 Jun 1900 during a visit to Mt.
-Athos in Greece. (*Formánek*).
+Athos in Greece.
+**Abbreviated name**: *Formánek*

 #### Herbarium and types